 Of important note, Kempton is also a town of artists.
 Kempton has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Kempton’s character.

-Telecommuters are a relatively large percentage of the workforce: 18.52% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 18.52% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small town, Kempton does not have a public transit system used by locals to get to and from work.
+Kempton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Kempton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kempton residents report their race to be White.
 Important ancestries of people in Kempton include Irish, English, German, Polish, and Hungarian.